harshith20/Edge-Based-Acoustic-Event-Detection-for-Water-Activities/README.md

 The trained model was deployed on a mobile application to enable real-time detection of water-based activities using acoustic signals.
 The application records audio using the smartphone microphone, processes the input, and predicts activities such as handwashing, bottle filling, idle and utensils cleaning.
 The results are displayed within the app, providing real-time insights into user activity.

- During live testing, the Flutter mobile app failed to produce accurate predictions.
-The model was trained to expect engineered features (Spectrograms), but the app was sending raw 44.1 kHz audio, as replicating the feature engineering math natively in Flutter proved difficult.

-**The Change:** We embedded the feature engineering directly inside the TensorFlow model by adding a custom preprocessing layer at the front of the network.

-**The Result:** The mobile app now records 13 second chunks of raw audio and passes it directly to the model.
-The model handles its own feature extraction internally, which resolved the mismatch and stabilized the live predictions.

 The system relied on a server-based approach, where recorded audio was sent to a backend for processing and prediction.
 However, this introduced latency and dependency on internet connectivity.
-To address this limitation, an alternative version of the application was developed to perform on-device inference, allowing direct processing on the mobile device without requiring server communication but it did not completed in mean time.
+To address this limitation, an alternative version of the application was developed to perform on-device inference, allowing direct processing on the mobile device without requiring server communication, but this on-device application still has bugs that need to be addressed.

 Users can download and run the application by accessing the **`water_app`** folder from the project GitHub repository.
 The app can be installed on a mobile device by enabling developer mode and USB debugging, connecting the phone to a laptop, and running the application using Flutter.
 Detailed setup and usage instructions are provided in the **`README.md`** file included in the repository.

+## Deployment on Arduino Device

+The trained model from the Edge impulse studio was deployed on Nicla Vision.
+To do this we built the model using the Arduino librory on Edge Impulse and then compiling and flashing the obtaing files using the Arduino IDE.
+The IDE was use to provide real time inference, where it was connected to a PC using a USB cable.

+Although we tried to deploy the model on Nicla Voice, we faced several challenges that could not be resolved and we ultimately changed the device to Nicla Vision.

+## Deployment using edge impulse

 The trained 2D CNN model can be deployed directly from Edge Impulse to:
 - Android Phone: Using the edge impulse android library.